turingschool/lesson_plans/ruby_04-apis_and_scalability/advanced_active_record_queries.markdown

 2. Read the SQL output for the generated query.
 3. What columns is ARel fetching from the table on our behalf?
 How do we know?

+__Exercise: Executing Raw SQL via the AR Adapter__

+So far we've interacted with ActiveRecord exclusively through its Ruby interface (`where`, `limit`, `order`, `take`, etc).
+But it also provides us with a mechanism for executing raw SQL if we wanted to.

+This is done using the method `#execute` on our ActiveRecord ConnectionAdapter.
+We can access this via `ActiveRecord::Base.connection.execute`.

+1. Read the console output from the previous example (find last 6 comments) again and identify the SQL statement it executed
+2. Use `ActiveRecord::Base.connection.execute` to execute this SQL statement yourself.
+Note that the console output may include some string sanitization that you will want to omit when executing the SQL yourself.
+3. Call `#to_a` on the results to retrieve them as Ruby objects
+4. What type of results do you get back?
+How are these different from the normal AR objects we're used to getting back from our queries?

 __Discussion: ARel default queries and deserialization__

 * Why does ARel default to retrieving all columns?
 * What type of objects do we get back from a standard ARel query?
+* What work is ARel doing behind the scenes to make this work?
 * In what scenarios might we be able to do without those objects / use a more simplified version of the data?